-When non-programmers think they're failing at AI coding, they're usually failing at their laptop.
+When folks think they're failing at AI coding, they're usually failing at their laptop.

 Projects randomly stop working.
 Agents give nonsense fixes.
 Ports are mysteriously blocked.
 Installs fail for no clear reason.
 Things work one day and break the next.
-And then, after hours of debugging, it turns out the project was sitting in iCloud, half-downloaded, with 4 GB of disk space left.
+After hours of debugging, it turns out the project was sitting in iCloud, half-downloaded, with 4 GB of disk space left.

 AI lowered the barrier to building apps.
 It didn't lower the barrier to understanding your own computer.

-That means a baseline of awareness around three things: the file system, storage, and running processes.
-Skip those and you get a fragile setup that breaks in ways nobody, human or agent, can reliably debug.
+That means awareness of three boring things: the file system, storage, and running processes.
+Skip those and you get a fragile setup that breaks in ways nobody, human or agent, can debug.

 Your project has to actually exist